codingmanu/RhinoScripts/Readme.md

 Download these files anywhere in the computer.

-Default folder for scripts on Windows is:
+Default folder for scripts:

+On Windows:
 ```C:\Users\{Username}\AppData\Roaming\McNeel\Rhinoceros\{Version}\scripts```

 On Mac: